 What was your best day at work at RGP?

-This sounds corny and insincere – but choosing just one is a tall order.
+This sounds corny and insincere – but choosing only one is a tall order.
 I’d say the day I was meeting with a consultant and asked him why he made the decision to join RGP originally and what had kept him here.
 He shared that RGP was a gap measure for an unexpected interruption in his career and that he never intended to stay long-term.
 He walked me through multiple external career opportunities he’d explored during his tenure with us and why they did not out-measure his RGP experience.
 It was profound for me to have summarized over the course of one lunch conversation the impact our actions can have on another person’s happiness and professional fulfillment.

 What accomplishment makes you most proud since joining RGP?